mrtnetwork/substrate/README.md

 An easy solution for interacting with Substrate chains using comprehensive metadata.
 Perform actions such as creating, signing, and sending extrinsics, querying storage, accessing runtime metadata, and more.

+## Live Demo

+The live web version of the application is available on [GitHub Pages](https://your-username.github.io/your-repository-name/).

 Watch the example video to see how the application works in action.